NilAtabey/Data-Analysis-on-Amazon-Books/README.md

 ![Network of Top 10 Users](Results/Network/networkoftop10users.png)

-*Image 5: Network of top 10 users, darker color indicates more reviews in common*
+*Image 5: Network of top 10 users, darker colour indicates more reviews in common*

 ## Repository Structure

 - Each file includes one type of analysis
-- All files list imports, loads, analyses and visualization in order, you can modify accordingly
+- All files list imports, loads, analyses and visualization in order, you can modify them accordingly

 ## Getting Started